maayaankk/HeaderChatUsingReactNative/README.md

 ## Views and mobile development
 In Android and iOS development, a view is the basic building block of UI: a small rectangular element on the screen which can be used to display text, images, or respond to user input.
 Even the smallest visual elements of an app, like a line of text or a button, are kinds of views.
 Some kinds of views can contain other views.
 It’s views all the way down!

+## Native Components#
+In Android development, you write views in Kotlin or Java; in iOS development, you use Swift or Objective-C. With React Native, you can invoke these views with JavaScript using React components.
+At runtime, React Native creates the corresponding Android and iOS views for those components.
+Because React Native components are backed by the same views as Android and iOS, React Native apps look, feel, and perform like any other apps.
+We call these platform-backed components Native Components.